How did you become involved in rodeo and rodeo queen pageants?

 Jr Miss ORA 2019, Jacie Jost

+I have been able to be involved in some pretty awesome things since I have become JR MISS.
+First I was able to get out in to my community and visit my local nursing home for Nail day during Nail day we painted nails and visited, also while I was there I was able to attend their Easter party.
+I enjoyed visiting with them and can’t wait to go back for another Nail Day.
+Next was St. Clair rodeo where we started a Lollipop fundraiser.
+I enjoyed getting out into the crowd and visiting with everyone.
+St. Clair is where I received my chaps and I love them so much!
+Desloge Rodeo we did a tribute to the Military with the flags it was probably my favorite rodeo so far for this year.
 At Desloge I was asked to come to Licking to the PRCA rodeo there to promote the ORA.
 I took the opportunity and went to Licking I had a weekend to remember.
 I was able to sign autographs and pass out handouts to promote the ORA rodeos.
 While I was there I was able to meet Miss Rodeo Missouri Kaitlyn Ayers.
 I was able to participate in Military night there as well and was able to carry the P.O.W flag.
 Kaitlyn and I pushed livestock together Friday and Saturday night.
 Saturday during the day I was able to be in town for the parade and activities while I was there I promoted the ORA and then Kaitlyn and I rode in the parade together.
 Cant wait to see everyone soon!
 Jacie Jost Jr Miss ORA 2019

 Our titleholders have been staying busy this year and we can't wait to see what else they accomplish this year.
 Follow all of their social media pages to keep up with their travels!
 Shannon Norris Director Miss ORA Pageant

 It's week 3 of Titleholder Tuesday for our 2019 edition and we are headed west to the state known for it's potatoes!
 Not only does this titleholder hold her current state title, but she also placed in the Top 5 for Miss Rodeo USA 2018.
 Help us welcome, Sara Weekes, Miss Rodeo Idaho 2019!